Pamplona-style bull running is coming to America

 Still, the Great Bull Run has drawn the ire of animal-rights groups, who condemn it as exploitation of animals for the sake of entertainment.

 “In this American version, the bulls will be subjected to loud noise and crowds of panicked people.
-A pastime that involves staring at and taunting animals is as unsafe as it is un-American,” said Ashley Byrne, a spokeswoman for People for the Ethical Treatment of Animals.
+A pastime that involves scaring and taunting animals is as unsafe as it is un-American,” said Ashley Byrne, a spokeswoman for People for the Ethical Treatment of Animals.

 The Humane Society of the United States has asked the U.S. Department of Agriculture to examine whether the companies running the events were properly licensed.
 Agriculture Secretary Tom Vilsack told the group last week the department was examining the issue, according to a copy of the letter provided by the Humane Society.